 More Fast and Healthy Recipes

-If you’d like more recipes that are quick to make and still healthy and good for weight loss, check out my 14-Day Weight Loss Program, which includes an easy meal plan, 14-days of helpful videos, and much more.
+If you’d like more recipes that are quick to make and still healthy and good for weight loss, check out my Weight Loss Program, which includes an easy meal plan, daily videos, amazing support, and much more.

 Italian Butterbean Salad